LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 Get example files
 +++++++++++++++++
 ``merlin example`` is a command line tool that makes it easy to get a basic workflow up and running.
-Run the following command:
+Run the following commands:

 .. code-block:: bash

     merlin example hello

-This will copy a directory called ``hello`` containing a few files to your current working directory:
+    cd hello/

+This will create and move into directory called ``hello``, which contains these files:

 * ``my_hello.yaml`` -- this spec file is partially blank.
 You will fill in the gaps as you follow this module's steps.